 There are several methods for the control and eradication of wasp nests, these include specialist chemicals, and methods available to the public i.e. wasp nest destroyers in the form of aerosol sprays.
 If used these should be applied late evening and in compliance with written directions on the product.

-If you intend treating the nest yourself:
+If you intend to treat the nest yourself:

 There is no need to kill every wasp you see.
-In the summer they perform the useful task of killing hundreds of other insects that are themselves a problem in the home and garden.
+In the summer they are useful for eating hundreds of other insects that can be a problem in the home and garden.

 If a wasp is tolerable, leave them alone, or if you are being pestered by dozens of wasps daily then there is probably a colony nearby that you may wish to destroy.